canonical/kafka-operator/docs/explanation/security.md

 #### Cloud credentials

-When configuring cloud credentials to be used with Juju, ensure that users have correct permissions to operate at the required level.
+When configuring credentials for Juju, ensure that users have only the permissions needed to operate the target substrate.
+Juju superusers responsible for bootstrapping and managing controllers require elevated permissions.
-Juju superusers responsible for bootstrapping and managing controllers require elevated permissions to manage several kinds of resources, such as virtual machines, networks, storages, etc. Please refer to the links below for more information on the policies required to be used depending on the cloud.

 | Cloud     | Cloud user policies                                                                                                                                                                                                                            |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | OpenStack | N/A                                                                                                                                                                                                                                            |
 | AWS       | [Juju on AWS](https://canonical.com/juju/docs/juju-cli/3.6/reference/cloud/list-of-supported-clouds/amazon-ec2/) |
 | Azure     | [Juju on Azure](https://canonical.com/juju/docs/juju-cli/3.6/reference/cloud/list-of-supported-clouds/microsoft-azure/)                                                         |

+On Kubernetes, the Juju identity used to bootstrap and manage deployments must be able to create, delete, patch, and list the required namespaces, Services, Deployments, StatefulSets, Pods, and PersistentVolumeClaims.
+An administrative Kubernetes role is commonly used for this purpose.

 #### Juju users